hmuchalski/hmuchalski.github.io/index.md

 ## Recent News

 <!-- DON'T FORGET TO UPDATE _config.yml and put new date under "Last update" -->

+**2022-03-09** After long deliberations the group agreed on the location of 2022 edition of group photo.

 **2022-01-15** After long period of drought in recruiting, we're welcoming new student researchers: Isabella, Kirubel, Hailey, and Michael.